notweuz/notweuz/README.md

 # Hi 👋

 Junior backend developer focused on Go & Java.
-Trying to get into macOS/iOS development, Minecraft modding and UE5 game making.
+Trying to get into Unity game dev.
+Would like to get into iOS/macOS app development in future.

 ---